FAQ’s – Granite Facts & Frequently Asked Questions

 Q: What is honed granite?

-A: Granite is called “honed” when the polishing process is halted just before a reflective shiny surface is achieved.
+A: Honed granite is made when the polishing process is halted just before a reflective shiny surface is achieved.
 This process gives a softer, matte appearance to the stone.
+Thanks to its matte surface, honed granite is better for disguising scratches, but it can also stain more easily and may require more frequent sealing.

 Q: I’ve seen samples of granite that has pits on the surface.
 Will I have these on my kitchen counters?